MoE-Based Learned Inertial Odometry for Bicycle Localization: Introduction

-Recently, data-driven inertial odometry has shown promising advantages over traditional methods.
-IONet\cite{chen2018ionet} was the first to employ an LSTM network to estimate relative displacement on the ground plane.
-RoNIN\cite{herath2020ronin} fused acceleration, angular velocity, and magnetic field data to infer global orientation and then applied deep networks (ResNet, LSTM, TCN) for velocity estimation.
-IDOL jointly learned orientation and position and achieved higher accuracy.
-TLIO\cite{liu2020tlio} tightly integrated deep networks with a Kalman filter to enable 3D pose estimation in complex scenarios.
-CTIN\cite{rao2022ctin} leveraged self-attention to capture both local and global context and improved feature representation.
-Collectively, these studies demonstrated strong accuracy and robustness across diverse motion patterns and provided valuable guidance for advancing bicycle inertial odometry.
+More recently, data-driven inertial odometry has demonstrated clear advantages over traditional model-based methods.
+IONet~\cite{chen2018ionet} was the first to employ an LSTM network to estimate relative displacement on the ground plane.
+RoNIN~\cite{herath2020ronin} fused acceleration, angular velocity, and magnetic field measurements to infer global orientation, and then applied deep architectures (ResNet, LSTM, and TCN) for velocity estimation.
+IDOL~\cite{sun2021idol} jointly learned orientation and position, achieving higher accuracy.
+TLIO~\cite{liu2020tlio} tightly coupled deep networks with a Kalman filter to enable 3D pose estimation in complex scenarios, while CTIN~\cite{rao2022ctin} leveraged self-attention to capture both local and global context, thereby enhancing feature representation.
+Collectively, these studies have demonstrated strong accuracy and robustness across diverse motion patterns, providing valuable insights for advancing bicycle inertial odometry.

 Despite these advances, the computational cost of data-driven methods remains a major bottleneck for deployment on mobile platforms.
-For example, TLIO achieves high accuracy with ResNet-based feature extraction but incurs heavy inference overhead.
-To address this limitation, lightweight architectures have been proposed: LLIO employs a compact MLP to enhance efficiency without sacrificing accuracy, while ResMixer replaces convolutional layers with Mixer layers to reduce computational load while preserving feature interactions.
-More recently, sparsely Mixture-of-Experts (MoE)\cite{shazeer2017outrageously} frameworks have improved scalability and efficiency through routing and load-balancing mechanisms.
-The shared-expert isolating strategy in DeepSeekMoE\cite{dai2024deepseekmoe}, for instance, captures common knowledge while avoiding redundancy, thereby maintaining stability under constrained computational resources.
-These advances suggest that integrating improved MoE models into learning-based inertial odometry may achieve a better trade-off among accuracy, efficiency, and resource consumption.
+For instance, TLIO attains high accuracy with ResNet-based feature extraction but incurs heavy inference overhead.
+To address this limitation, several lightweight architectures have been proposed.
+LLIO~\cite{wang2022llio} employs a compact ResMLP to improve efficiency without sacrificing accuracy, whereas ResMixer~\cite{lai2024resmixer} replaces convolutional layers with Mixer layers to reduce computational load while preserving feature interactions.
+More recently, sparsely-gated Mixture of Experts (MoE) frameworks~\cite{shazeer2017outrageously} have been widely adopted to reduce computational cost through routing and load-balancing mechanisms, offering a promising direction for further efficiency gains.

-In this work, we present a lightweight learned inertial odometry for bicycles based upon a Mixture-of-Experts (MoE) model.
-The proposed approach provides 3D dead reckoning with low parameter count and computational cost.
-The main contributions of this work are: \begin{itemize} \item \textbf{Innovative application of learned inertial odometry for cycling.} This work innovatively applies learned inertial odometry to bicycles, overcoming the limitations of traditional physics-based methods that struggle with the vehicle’s high degrees of freedom.